Updated as of July 2019

 M/V GUIMARAS JULIENS WRECK

 Sipalay is easily a haven for scuba diving enthusiasts.
 What makes it a standout is its underwater attractions that are only few minutes away from mainland.
-Julien’s wreck is one, which can be explored even by snorkeling or free dive since the tip of the shipwreck is only a few feet away from sea level during low tide.
+Julien’s Wreck is one of the diving sites which can be explored even by snorkeling or free diving since the tip of the shipwreck is only a few feet away from sea level during low tide.
 If you are at Sugar beach (the nearest beach to the shipwreck), arrange your snorkeling experience with Scuba Planet for a fair and affordable underwater experience.
 Contact them at +63 908 128 6766.

 ANHAWAN TURTLE ISLAND

-One of the protected areas in Sipalay, the island is often visited by turtles to lay eggs, thus, the island’s name.
+One of the protected areas in Sipalay, Anhawan Turtle island is often visited by turtles to lay eggs, thus, the island’s name.

-A small cave at the left end point of Poblacion beach that works like a window dispensing a view of cool blue waters splashing through the clustered rocks at the caves foreground.
+A small cave at the far left of Poblacion beach that works like a window dispensing a view of cool blue waters splashing through the clustered rocks at the caves foreground.

 MARICALUM MINING VIEW

-One of the abandoned open pit that has slowly turned into a basin of stagnant water.
-It is massive in scale that is surrounded by a lush vegetation, which is giving life to a now dead land form.
+Maricalum Mining View is one of the abandoned open pit that has slowly turned into a basin of stagnant water.
+It is massive in scale that is surrounded by a lush vegetation, giving life to a now dead land form.
 Entrance fee is P20.

 Click the link for the top attractions that can be found in Negros Island.